 Small Groups at Christ Church

 God created us as relational people, so it makes sense that our spiritual growth is connected to the deepening of our relationships with each other.
 Christ Church forms several small groups over the course of each program year designed to deepen relationships with one another and God.
-A men’s group and a women’s group start in September and January.
+A men’s group and a women’s group start in the fall and winter.
 The initial commitment is 8 weeks, during which time the participants will share their faith stories, and there will be an option to continue.
-Please prayerfully consider whether this invitation to spiritual growth is for you and let the Rev. Serena know that you are interested (firstname.lastname@example.org).
+Please prayerfully consider whether this invitation to spiritual growth is for you and let the Rev. Mary Miller Flowers know that you are interested (firstname.lastname@example.org).

 Summer Education Series